 - Place the bar on the floor and insert the appropriate weight into it.

-- Wear a weightlifting belt and stand in the shoulder-width stance with your feet under the middle of the bar and shin close to it.
+- Wear a weightlifting belt and stand in a shoulder-width stance, with your feet under the middle of the bar and your shin close to it.
 Your toes should be pointed forward or slightly outward.

 - Bending your hips and knees, lean forward toward the bar.